containers/image/docs/containers-registries.conf.d.5.md

 Once the main configuration at `/etc/containers/registries.conf` is loaded, the files in `/etc/containers/registries.conf.d` are loaded in alpha-numerical order.
+Then the conf files in `$HOME/.config/containers/registries.conf.d` are loaded in alpha-numerical order, if they exist.
+If the `$HOME/.config/containers/registries.conf` is loaded, only the conf files under `$HOME/.config/containers/registries.conf.d` are loaded in alpha-numerical order.
-Specified fields in a config will overwrite any previous setting.
+Specified fields in a conf file will overwrite any previous setting.
 Note that only files with the `.conf` prefix are loaded, other files and sub-directories are ignored.